Temigo/nu-wiki/chain/train.md

     args:
       lr: 0.001
 ```
+To run it, make sure you have the latest code version from `Temigo/lartpc_mlreco3d` on the branch `temigo`.

 ## Training step by step
 For better results the chain should be trained step by step.
 The order is usually the following: